Little Dark Age (song): Release

 Leading up to the song's release, the band made several posts on their social media hyping up the album and then upcoming single.
 On October 12, 2017, the band posted a video clip of the beginning instrumental of the song to their social media with the caption "#LittleDarkAge".
 "Little Dark Age" was released as a digital single on October 17 through Columbia Records.
 The song was released with an accompanying music video.

 Artwork

-The cover artwork for the single features a panel from a work by Japanese manga artist Suehiro Maruo.
-In the text-bubble, the character states the following: "I call this 'Discovery of Africa.'"
+The cover artwork for the single features a panel from a 1982 pornographic manga called ('Rose-Colored Monster') by Japanese artist Suehiro Maruo.
+In the text-bubble, the character states the following: "I call this 'Discovery of Africa.

 Critical reception

 "Little Dark Age" received generally positive reviews from critics.
 Writing for Spin, Jeremy Gordon called the song "grim and playful".
 He said the song and video were "dark, but only a little, and the vibe feels appropriate for where they are now—older, and without office jobs, but recognizant of what's still gone wrong."
+In a less favorable review, Kevin Lozano of Pitchfork criticized the song as having "a feeling of costumery", writing, "MGMT heavily reference the Cure's goth pop, replacing candy-colored synths with darker, more brooding models.
+Altogether the instrumentation feels more like an homage than a thoughtful reinvention, with turgid vocals bringing the song down."